Switching the Paper Mill

 ARTISTIC LICENSE

 While Knobmount was critical to the marshalling of coal, I knew I didn’t have room for two big yards.
-So all switching of coal and classification of freight will be done at Hagerstown on my layout.
+So all switching of from the Thomas Sub will be done at Elkins.
+At Ridgely, it is combined with coal from Rockwood and Bowest (both in staging) for the trip east to Baltimore.
 I did retain Maryland Junction, where the Thomas sub splits off to the southwest and the Connellsville sub goes north.
 Since I was including this split in my track plan, I figured I could at the very least include a model of the tower there.
 Instead of guarding the entrance to the Knobmount Yard, MY Tower on my layout stands in the midst of the busy paper mill at Luke, Maryland.

 Another element I would like to have included but couldn’t is the Black Fork Grade between Elkins and Thomas.
 Since I’ve adopted DCC to operate the trains, I really get a kick out of “live” helper service, and incorporating this challenging piece of railroad would have been a blast.
 But alas, the plan ended up with less than 6’ of running between the two towns, barely one train length, and there was no need for such a stiff grade here.
 I plan to include some rugged scenery to provide a visual divider for the operators, but that’s about it.